-In order to identify sections of code a proposal is applicable to, we use templates, which are snippets of JavaScript.
+In order to identify sections of code a proposal is applicable to, we use templates of JavaScript.
 These templates are used to identify and match applicable sections of a users code.
 A matching section for a template is one that produces an exactly equal AST structure, where each node of the AST sections has the same information contained within it.
-This means that templates are matched exactly against the users code, this does not really provide some way of querying the code and performing context based transformations, so for that we use wildcards within the template.
+This means templates are matched exactly against the users code, this does not really provide some way of actually querying the code and performing context based transformations, so for that we use Wildcards within the template.

-Wildcards are interspliced into the template inside a block denoted by << >>.
-Each wildcard starts with an identifier, which is a way of referring to that wildcard in the definition of the transformation template later.
-This allows for transferring the context of parts matched to a wildcard into the transformed output, like identifiers, parts of statements, or even entire statements, can be transferred from the original user code into the transformation template.
-A wildcard also contains a type expression.
-A type expression is a way of defining exactly the types of AST nodes a wildcard will produce a match against.
-These type expressions use Boolean logic together with the AST node-types from BabelJS[2] to create a very versatile of defining exactly what nodes a wildcard can match against.
+Wildcards are written into the template inside a block denoted by << >>.
+Each wildcard has to start with an identifier, which is a way of referring to that wildcard in the definition of the transformation template later.
+This allows for transferring the context of parts matched to a wildcard into the transformed output, like identifiers, parts of statements or even entire statements all together can be transferred from the original user code into the transformation template.
+The second part of the wildcard contains a wildcard type expression.
+A wildcard type expression is a way of defining exactly what types of AST nodes a wildcard will produce a match against, these type expressions use boolean logic together with the AST node-types from [2]BabelJS to create a very strict way of defining wildcards.